-Starting with the drive system, motion is supplied by a 10-pole BLDC motor, epicyclically driving the aluminum platter through a low-elasticity rubber drive wheel.
+Starting with the drive system, motion is supplied by a BLDC motor, epicyclically driving the aluminum platter through an urethane drive wheel.
 The motor is attached to a telescopic cradle using sorbothane rings for vibration decoupling.

 The platter, of medium weight (3.3Kg), is constructed from aluminium and acrylic with the major mass around its circumference for a greater Moment of Inertia.
 Its underside is covered in butyl rubber to quell any “ringing”.
 It rotates on an inverted bearing design, its weight supported by twin ceramic spheres.
 To top it off, we use a two layer rubber / cork mat, for further isolation.

-Everything ties together at an aluminium / acrylic composite chassis X-frame, for rigidity and vibration damping.
-The frame itself, bolts onto a plinth made from steel reinforced concrete, where all other parts – armboard, sideboards, power and control electronics – are also bolted to, on precision located mounting points.
+Everything ties together at an aluminium / acrylic composite X-frame, for rigidity and vibration damping.
+The frame itself, is bolted onto a plinth made from steel reinforced cast concrete, where all other parts – armboard, sideboards, power and control electronics – are also bolted to, on precision located mounting points.